axsaucedo/wcpy/README.md

 # wc.py

-WordCount analysis of documents in Python.
+This repository contains the CLI and SDK for the WordCount Python [ wc.py ] developer tool.

 ## Overview

 This script provides a set of tools to analyse the number of occurences of words across a single or multiple documents.

-## Installationg
+It can be accessed through the CLI, or directly through the SDK provided by the `WCExtractor` class in the `wcpy` module.

+For the **CLI interface quickstart** please refer to the **User Guide below**.

+For the **SDK interface quickstart** please refer to the **Developer Guide below**.

+For more advanced documnetation please refer to the official [WCPY documentation](https://axsauze.github.io/wcpy/).

+# Installation

 You can install it from pip by running the following: